 Susan has been making art her whole life, and began showing her work publicly in 2007.
 Since then her work has been shown at; The International Museum of Art, Hal Marcus Gallery, Sunland Park Gallery, Crossland Gallery, Brannigan Cultural Center, as well as at various restaurants and businesses around the region.
 She has had solo shows at Mision de la Galleria de Senecu, and at the Armando Pena Gallery.
 Currently, she shows at El Paso's Finest, located downtown El Paso, where they also carry her prints and cards.

-She presented a slideshow and spoke about her “Accidental Abstrations” series for a Pecha Kucha Vol 9, (a Japanese presentation style started in 2003 that roughly translates to “Chit Chat”.)
+She spoke in 2011 about her “Accidental Abstractions” series for a Pecha Kucha Vol 9, (a Japanese presentation style that roughly translates to “Chit Chat”).

-In 2020, The City of El Paso purchased 2 of her “Quarantine Dreams” series of paintings as part of their Art Purchasing Program, and they are now on display in the mayor's office.
+The City of El Paso purchased 2 of her “Quarantine Dream” paintings as part of their Art Purchasing Program, to display at government offices in 2021.
+They currently hang outside of the mayor's office.

-She has been a feature artist in the “Visual Arts” section of the El Paso Times, and her artwork has been featured on the cover of the El Paso Scene magazine in May 2017.
+She has been a feature artist in the “Visual Arts” section of the El Paso Times, and her artwork has been on the cover of the El Paso Scene, May 2017.

 She participates in themed art shows for the “El Paso’s Finest” gallery, in downtown El Paso.
 She participates in locally sponsored juried shows such as “Las Artistas” and “Chalk the Block” in El Paso, and “Las Cruces Arts Festival” and “The Franciscan Festival of the Arts”, in Southern New Mexico.
 She has been accepted into the Mesilla Valley Fine Arts Gallery, and will be showing her work there soon.

 Susan has donated her art to raise money for various charities in the region, including the 2022, “Take a Chair Please”, which raised funds to help refugees seeking asylum at the border.